IM-MC/TWO/README.md

 ## Inspiration

 The inspiration behind this app stemmed from the fact that doing activities with others helps improve consistency.
-A good example of this is when individuals work out together and it helps them keep each other in check to make sure neither of them is slacking on their work outs.
+A good example of this is when individuals work out together and it helps them keep each other in check to make sure neither of them is slacking on their workouts.
 The main purpose of this app follows the same concept.
 If you can track your friend’s fast, it will hopefully help the user continue their fasting habits as well!

 ## Images